jnozzi/cocoadev.com/markdown/NSPersistentDocumentAsPackage.md

 1. Both the package (the directory) and the file inside (actual data) are stored with the same extension.
 2. Attempting to open the file inside the package with the app will fail.
 If you delete that file, then the package will fail... so you have to have both.

-The "General/ProjectData" file can go without an extension, or a different extension, but the first time I tried it, it wouldn't work.
+The "ProjectData" file can go without an extension, or a different extension, but the first time I tried it, it wouldn't work.
 Now it does.
 Weird.

 I'm hoping that I'll be able to add saving methods for adding a folder or two and putting the files and other resources in it.
 Let me know if there are any other issues.